Piotr Pręgowski

-Piotr Pręgowski (born 15 February 1954) is a Polish actor.
+Piotr Edward Pręgowski (born 15 February 1954), is a Polish actor best known for playing the role of singer Patryk Pietrek in The Ranch.
 He has made over 20 appearances in film and television.
-He starred in the 1986–1987 television series Zmiennicy.
-He is known for dubbing Boo-Boo Bear in multiple Yogi Bear shows and movies.
+He also starred in the 1986–1987 television series Zmiennicy and dubbed the Boo-Boo Bear in multiple Yogi Bear shows and movies.

+In March 2026, he placed fourth in Finał krajowych kwalifikacji, the for the Eurovision Song Contest 2026, with the song "Parawany tango".